he1nh/openshift-prometheus/README.md

 curl http://<exporter svc ip>:9101/metrics | grep haproxy_up
 ```

+### Adding the haproxy-exporter as a scrape target

+I will leave it up to the reader to add the haproxy-export as a srape target to the prometheus configuration file.

 # Part 2

-To monitor the OpenShift cluster with Prometheus we will be using the kubernetes service discovery feature in Prometheus.
-As defined in the example prometheus-kubernetes configuration coming with the Prometheus source code.
+In this part we are going to deploy the components discussed in *Part 1* all in one go.
+Plus an additional Grafana instance.

-> For this demo we will be deploying within the *default* namespace.
+> Warning: we will be deploying into the *default* namespace.
-> Do not do this at ~~home~~ your company..
+> Do *NOT* do this at ~~home~~ your company..

 ## Setup